Bimodal Camera Pose Prediction for Endoscopy: Experiments

 \subsection{Limitations}

-We propose a dataset that replicates the movement of a colonoscope during real colonoscopy and observe that methods trained on this data more robustly generalize to real video.
-Our bimodal approach further improves supervised methods that regress relative camera pose directly.
-Yet, the applicability to real colonoscopy is still limited.
-For a full 3D reconstruction, not only accurate poses and depths are required, but also global optimization and loop closure.
-Drift is universal when using local methods to predict global structures.
+We propose a dataset that replicates the movement of a colonoscope and show that methods trained on this data more robustly generalize to real video.
+Our bimodal approach improves supervised methods that regress relative camera pose directly.
+Yet, the applicability to real colonoscopy could be improved.
+The proposed dataset closes the label domain gap, but differences to real data remain and should be addressed in future work, like a lack of deformations.
+The appearance gap has not been approached by our method but can be addressed by domain adaptation methods.
+For a full 3D reconstruction, besides accurate poses and depths, global optimization and loop closure are required, as drift is universal when using local methods.
 Computational limitations are yet to be overcome to allow an on-the-fly reconstruction to give immediate feedback to colonoscopists for a higher clinical impact.